cyber-practitioner/TASK-6/README.md

  <h3>Steps to run the project</h3>

  * Download this github code and install the modules from the requirments.txt file  by  writing this command in your command prompt/terminal
- >> pip3 install -r requirements.txt
+ >> pip3 install flask pymongo pandas
  * Open VS code and on the top left click on file -> open folder-> navigate to this folder named TASK-1
  * Click on terminal on the top lef of VS code and navigate to the app.py file
  * Run app.py file using the command below